wafflestudio/ecr-heimdall/README.md

-# ecr-image-tag-updater
+# ecr-heimdall
-## auto-deploying docker images to wafflestudio-cluster
+## detects ecr push and reflects it to waffle-world

 ### how it works
 1. GitHub Actions (in each repo) build and push docker image to ECR